junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.J.
 RES.
 20
-congress: 110th CONGRESS
+congress: One Hundred Tenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber:
 ---

 # H.J.
 RES.
 20